keystonejs/keystone/docs/guides/migrations.md

 This might be enough for small projects but it won't be ideal for everyone.
 If you want data to persist in development you need to re-initialise the database or preform migrations.
 And regardless of the development environment, almost all projects will eventually need to make changes to a List table in production.
 For this there are a number of solutions.

+### Manual migrations

 The most basic solution is to make these changes on the database.
-You can do this via a command-line, but if you're reading this guide you're probably looking for an application to help you view and manage tables created by Keystone.
-For Mongo you might try (Studio 3T)[https://studio3t.com/download/] which is free for non-commercial use.
-For Postgres you can try (pgadmin)[https://www.pgadmin.org/].
+You can do this via a command-line, or you might prefer a graphical DB admin interface.
+For Mongo you might try [Studio 3T](https://studio3t.com/download/) which is free for non-commercial use.
+For Postgres you can try [pgadmin](https://www.pgadmin.org/).
 There are a lot of other options and you should find one that works for you.

-Once you get familiar with your database GUI you will be able to look at the tables Keystone creates for you, manually drop them, make change to Lists and see how the data-structure differs, and eventually write migration queries such as:
+Here's how you might do a data migration for the `ExampleList` above in Postgres:

 ```sql
 ALTER TABLE "ExampleList"